‘Young And The Restless’ Spoilers: Lily Gives Cane A Piece Of Her Mind, Victoria Exposes Hilary’s Nude Pics?

 Lily Lashes Out At Cane

 Cane (Daniel Goddard) schedules a therapy session with Lily (Christel Khalil).
-Lily agrees to attend the session but changes her mind at the last moment.
+Lily agrees to attend the session, but changes her mind at the last moment.
 Cane is upset, but Lily won’t tolerate him suggesting she is to blame for the situation.
 She gives him a piece of her mind, saying that scheduling a therapy session was pointless in the circumstances.
 She reminds him that he is having a baby with another woman and wonders how he expects her to get past that.

 Juliet Kisses Her “Baby Daddy”